-The effects of real combined variances in components and modules of aero engines, due to production tolerances or deterioration, on the performance of an aircraft engine are analysed in a knowledge-based process.
-For this purpose, an aero-thermodynamic virtual evaluation process that combines physical and probabilistic models to determine the sensitivities in the local module aerodynamics and the global overall performance is developed.
-Therefore, an automatic process that digitises, parameterises, reconstructs and analyses the geometry automatically using the example of a real turbofan high-pressure turbine blade is developed.
-The influence on the local aerodynamics of the reconstructed blade is investigated via a computational fluid dynamics (CFD) simulations.
-The results of the high-pressure turbine (HPT) CFD as well as of a Gas-Path-Analysis for further modules, such as the compressors and the low-pressure turbine, are transferred into a simulation of the performance of the whole aircraft engine to evaluate the overall performance.
+The effects of real isolated and combined variances in components and modules of aero engines, due to production tolerances or deterioration on the performance of an aircraft engine are analysed.
+For this purpose, an aero-thermodynamic virtual evaluation process is developed that combines physical and probabilistic models using design of experiment (DoE) techniques to find the sensitivities in the local module aerodynamics and the global overall performance.
+In order to analyse the aerodynamics, an automatic process that digitises, parameterises, reconstructs and analyses the geometry automatically using the example of a real turbofan high-pressure turbine blade is developed.
+For this purpose, the influence on the local aerodynamics of the reconstructed blade is investigated via a computational fluid dynamics (CFD) simulation.
+In order to evaluate the overall performance, the results of the high-pressure turbine (HPT) CFD as well as of a Gas-Path-Analysis for the other modules, such as the compressors and the low-pressure turbine, are transferred into a simulation of the performance of the whole aircraft engine.
 All results are used to train, validate and test several deep learning architectures.
-These metamodels are utilised for a global sensitivity analysis that is able to evaluate the sensitivities and interactions.
-On the one hand, the results show that the aerodynamics (especially the efficiency $\eta{HPT}$ and capacity $\dot{m}{HPT}$ ) are particularly driven by the variation of the stagger angle.
-On the other hand, $\eta{HPT}$ is significantly related to exhaust gas temperature (Tt5), while specific fuel consumption (SFC) and mass flow $\dot{m}{HPT}$ are related to HPC exit temperature (Tt3).
+These metamodels are utilised for a variance-based sensitivity analysis that is able to evaluate the sensitivities and interactions.
+On one hand, the results show that the aerodynamics (especially the efficiency η{HPT} and capacity \dot{m}{HPT}) are particularly driven by the variation of the stagger angle.
+On the other hand, η{HPT} is significantly related to exhaust gas temperature (EGT) (Tt5) and specific fuel consumption (SFC) and mass flow \dot{m}{HPT} to HPC downstream temperature (Tt3).
 However, it can be seen that the high-pressure compressor has the most significant impact on the overall performance.
-This novel knowledge-based approach can accurately determine the impact of component variances on overall performance and complement experience-based approaches.